Pugnacious/blog/_posts/chaotica/2022-07-18-Chaotica-Intermediate-Linear-Tiles.md

 [![Square Crop 2](/assets/images/chaotica-intermediate-linear-tiles/chaotica_0Xy2PBGJ7k.png)](/assets/images/chaotica-intermediate-linear-tiles/chaotica_0Xy2PBGJ7k.png) [![post_smartcrop 2](/assets/images/chaotica-intermediate-linear-tiles/chaotica_lmok7IMPZj.png)](/assets/images/chaotica-intermediate-linear-tiles/chaotica_lmok7IMPZj.png)

-Next I'm going to create a new iterator, and shift the post-affine up to match the one it's supposed to fill.
+Next I'm going to create a new iterator, and shift the post-affine up to match the top square it's supposed to fill.
 That means the post-affine will be set to -1.0 on the y axis.
+I'm going to set the transform to hemisphere so we can get a good coverage and have a pseudo-3d effect.

 Lastly, I'm going to create a post-transform of mobius and set its size to 0.45 to match the crop.